 Rotman students' top 5 things to do in Toronto

 Group projects in the MBA program frequently involve local businesses, cultural organizations, not-for-profit organizations and a wide variety of academic and research partners.
-Here are how our students like to spend their leisure time in Toronto:
+With fun things to do just a short walk from the School, here's how our students like to spend their leisure time in Toronto: